EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 Any other type may be compressed with bz2 compression(e.g.
 "bar.json.bz2")

-#### kaithem.persist.save(data,filename,mode=default,private=False,backup=None,expand=False)
+#### kaithem.persist.save(data,filename,*,private=False,backup=True,expand=False)

 Saves data to a file named fn in a format dictated by the file extension.
 If the file does it exist, it will be created.
 If it does, it will be overwritten.
-If mode=='backup', the file will first be copied to filename~ , then an empty marker file will be created at filename~! to show that the backup was completed correctly, the file written or overwritten, and then the backup and marker file will both be deleted will be deleted.
+If backup is true, the file will be written to filename~, then atomically renamed to filename, making this fully atomic.

 If the directory you try to save into does not exist, it will be created along with any higher level directories needed.

-The affect of this is that if a write fails, the loader can fall back to an old version.

-Setting backup to true is an alias for mode="backup", which should be used instead as the mode parameter may be removed.

 If private is True, file will have the mode 700(Only owner or admin/root can read or write the file).
 The mode is changed before the file is